Kent Fortress Royal Engineers: HMS Hythe disaster

-On 13 October 1915 the company left its depot at Gillingham and proceeded to Devonport where the boarded the troopship Scotian bound for Gallipoli via Mudros.
-On arrival at Mudros on 27 October the troops were transferred to the auxiliary minesweeper HMS Hythe to be landed at Suvla Bay the following morning.
-In the early hours of 28 October the Hythe was involved in a collision with the much larger troopship Sarnia.
+On 13 October 1915, the company left its depot at Gillingham and proceeded to Devonport, where it boarded the troopship Scotian bound for Gallipoli via Mudros.
+On arrival at Mudros, on 27 October, the troops were transferred to the auxiliary minesweeper HMS Hythe to be landed at Suvla Bay the following morning.
+In the early hours of 28 October, the Hythe was involved in a collision with the much larger troopship Sarnia.
 The Hythe sank within minutes, taking down most of its crew and passengers.
 The company lost its Officer Commanding, Capt D.R.
 Salomons (only son and heir of the honorary colonel), and 128 other ranks, almost all recruited from the Tonbridge area.
 The survivors (4 officers and 78 other ranks) were picked up by the Sarnia and returned to Mudros.

 On 20 November, the company (now reduced to 4 officers and 78 other ranks) re-embarked and landed the same day at Cape Helles, where it was attached to 52nd (Lowland) Division.

 Western Front

 On the night of 7/8 January 1916, 52nd Division was evacuated from Helles and withdrawn to Egypt.
 Here the 3rd Kent Field Company transferred to the 29th Division, which proceeded to the Western Front in March.
-On the first day of the Batte of the Somme the company was attached to one of the attacking brigades, but continuing work on communications and water supply meant that only a small portion of the company went into action.
+On the first day of the Battle of the Somme the company was attached to one of the attacking brigades, but continuing work on communications and water supply meant that only a small portion of the company went into action.
 The company participated in the Battles of Arras and 3rd Ypres in 1917.
 On the morning of 30 November 1917, when the Germans counterattacked after the Battle of Cambrai, the company was sleeping in a tunnel at the brewery at Les Rue Vertes after a hard night's work.
 The company was taken by surprise and captured.
 The reformed company served at the Battle of the Lys (1918), and finally the Hundred Days Offensive.
 It became 497th (3rd Kent) Field Company on 1 February 1917, and had been disbanded by mid-March 1919.